Joint Support: Complete Guide (2026)

 - Short walks spread through the day

-Shoulder issues?
-See our step-by-step routine: 7 Simple Shoulder Exercises for Pain Relief in 2025.
+Shoulder issues: 7 Shoulder Exercises for Pain Relief 2026 →

 3.3 Daily Habits & Lifestyle Factors

-- Nutrition – a pattern rich in whole foods, omega-3s, and anti-inflammatory spices (like turmeric).
+- Nutrition — whole foods, omega-3s, and anti-inflammatory spices (turmeric, ginger) reduce the systemic inflammation underlying OA and RA.

-- Breaks from static positions – set a timer to move every 30–60 minutes.
+- Breaks from static positions — set a timer to move every 30–60 minutes; prolonged static positions increase joint stiffness.

-Many people find the best comfort from combining external support (like a sleeve or brace), structured movement, and thoughtful supplementation.
+Many people find the best comfort from combining external support, structured movement, and targeted supplementation — each addressing a different aspect of joint health simultaneously.

 |---|---|---|